capaj/mobx-location/README.md

 # mobx-location

 just location as a mobx observable.
-Minimal wrapper around browser history utilizing popstate event and monkeypatching HTML5 history api
+Minimal wrapper around browser history utilizing popstate event and HTML5 history api.
+Package [history-events](https://github.com/xpepermint/history-events) is used for monkeypatching.

 Prime usage is in your observers.
 You can directly access the location and your app will rerender itself without the need for react-router or similar solution.